bradbell/at_cascade/readme.rst

     nodes at the same level are fit in parallel.
     Here fitting a node includes fitting its child nodes that are required by the end_node_set.
-    If *parallel* is false, the fititng will be done sequentially.
+    If *parallel* is false, the fitting will be done sequentially.
     This should be easier to debug and should give the same results.

 Program Plan